 The cut enhances the diamond’s ability to capture and reflect light to reveal all of its splendor and brilliance.
 To achieve perfection, the diamond cutter skillfully uses a precise reciprocal geometric ratio to determine every facet and angle of the stone.
 The same attention to symmetry, polish and proportion contributes to the overall appearance of a cut diamond.
 As a result, the diamond becomes a veritable mirror of light dispersion, acquiring maximum value and brilliance.
-Only stones cut with the right proportions and finish become Bvlgari diamonds.
-Bvlgari uses the GIA diamond cut grading system, which ranges from Excellent to Poor.
-For single round diamonds set into bridal jewels, Bvlgari only selects stones with the best cut grades: Excellent to Very Good.
+Only stones cut with the right proportions and finish become Bulgari diamonds.
+Bulgari uses the GIA cut grade scale, which ranges from Excellent to Poor.
+For single round diamonds set into Bridal jewels, Bulgari only selects stones with the best cut grades: Excellent to Very Good.

-When you say diamond, people usually picture a round brilliant-cut diamond, which has 58 carefully aligned facets (57 if the culet is excluded).
+When you say diamond, people usually picture a round brilliant cut, which has 58 carefully aligned facets (57 if the culet is excluded).
 However, the majority of the world’s most famous diamonds are fancy cut.
-Bvlgari’s jewelry collection features several fancy-cut diamonds, including the emerald, pear, oval, and heart.
-A fancy-cut diamond must not only be symmetrical, but also gracefully elegant and attractive: what Bvlgari buyers refer to as “visual appeal.”
-Bvlgari’s fancy-cut diamonds not only have the best proportions and finish to ensure maximum brilliance and dispersion, but they also have the right “visual appeal”.
+Bulgari’s jewelry collection features several fancy-cut diamonds, including the emerald, pear, oval, and heart.
+A fancy cut must not only be symmetrical, but also gracefully elegant and attractive: what Bulgari buyers refer to as “visual appeal.”
+Bulgari’s fancy-cut diamonds not only have the best proportions and finish to ensure maximum brilliance and dispersion, but they also have the right “visual appeal”.